michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 Think of a service as a central hub where components can store and access shared data.
 Any component can read from or write to this hub, creating a smooth two-way flow of information.

+#### Practical Uses of Services
+1. Store user login states, preferences, and session tokens, providing a consistent user experience across different parts of the application.
+2. Manage all backend API calls from a single service, simplifying the process of fetching, posting, and handling data across components.
+3. Creating utility functions used across multiple components (formatters, validators).

 | Status | Description                                                                  |
 |--------|------------------------------------------------------------------------------|